BIGTREETECH CB2

 Performance Upgrade Over CB1

 The Rockchip RK3566's Cortex-A55 cores at 1.8GHz offer approximately 20% higher single-threaded performance compared to the CB1's Allwinner H616 Cortex-A53 at 1.5GHz.
-While Klipper itself is not CPU-bound on either chip, the difference shows up during input shaper analysis, timelapse rendering, and web interface responsiveness under load.
+The Cortex-A55 microarchitecture is also more power-efficient per instruction than the A53, meaning the CB2 does more work per watt while running cooler under sustained load.
+While Klipper itself is not CPU-bound on either chip, the difference shows up during input shaper analysis (15-20% faster FFT computation), timelapse rendering (encoding a 1-hour print timelapse takes minutes fewer), and web interface responsiveness under load.

 The 2GB RAM is the more meaningful upgrade.
 Klipper + Moonraker + Mainsail consumes about 600-700MB, leaving 1.3GB free on the CB2 versus only 300-400MB on the CB1.
-This headroom matters when adding crowsnest for webcam streaming (100-200MB), timelapse plugins (variable), or running multiple printer instances from one host.
+This headroom matters when adding crowsnest for webcam streaming (100-200MB depending on resolution), timelapse plugins that buffer frames in memory, or running multiple printer instances from one host.
+With 2GB RAM, the CB2 can realistically handle two Klipper printer instances plus Mainsail with webcam — a setup that would regularly OOM-kill processes on the CB1.

 The 16GB onboard eMMC is a significant reliability improvement over the CB1's microSD-only storage.
-MicroSD cards in always-on printer hosts are prone to write-wear corruption, especially during unexpected power loss. eMMC has better wear leveling and higher write endurance.
-The CB2 also supports a microSD card for expanded storage or as a boot fallback.
+MicroSD cards in always-on printer hosts are prone to write-wear corruption, especially during unexpected power loss — and in 3D printing, "unexpected power loss" happens every time you flip the printer's PSU switch instead of running a shutdown command. eMMC has better wear leveling algorithms, higher write endurance (typically 10× the write cycles of consumer microSD), and faster random write performance (important for Klipper's continuous log writes and Moonraker's state database).

 Full Specifications